AlbyDR/URBAN_ET/README.md

 # URBAN-ET
 Modelling of evapotranspiration in urban environments

-This page aims to share R codes and the Matlab code for Soil-Canopy-Observation of Photosynthesis and Energy fluxes (SCOPE) adapted to the Berlin study case.
+This page aims to share R codes and the Matlab code for Soil-Canopy-Observation of Photosynthesis and Energy fluxes (SCOPE) adapted to the Berlin case study.

 The codes are into:
 1- Data colletion and preprocessing (R)